A person sits on a couch using a laptop displaying a spreadsheet titled "Social Media Goals 2024" with a bar chart.

 Demand Generation Best Practices

-To boost the punch of your demand generation efforts:
+To maximize the effectiveness of your demand generation efforts:

-Focus on attracting engaged, qualified prospects rather than maximizing raw lead numbers.
-One highly engaged prospect is worth over dozens of unqualified contacts.
+Prioritize attracting engaged, qualified prospects rather than maximizing raw lead numbers.
+One highly engaged prospect is worth more than dozens of unqualified contacts.

 2. Develop Detailed Buyer Personas

-Understand your perfect customers’ obstacles, goals, behaviors, and preferences.
-Use this analyzing to create pinpoint content and campaigns that strike a chord.
+Understand your perfect customers’ challenges, goals, behaviors, and preferences.
+Use this understanding to create targeted content and campaigns that resonate.

 3. Map Content to the Buyer’s Vistas